Skip to main content

 Trans is short for transgender.
 Being trans means identifying as a gender that's different to what you were assigned at birth.
 Some people identify as "trans" and others prefer "transgender", it's important to only use the term that they feel most comfortable with.

 Everyone is assigned a biological sex at birth, male, female or even intersex.
-People are then treated as this gender and are expected to experience the world as an assigned male or female.
-For trans people, their biological sex does not represent who they authentically are and how they feel.
-This can be called gender dysphoria.
-When trans people express themselves in the gender they feel authentic to them, this can be called gender euphoria.
-Being trans is not a choice.
+For trans people, their biological sex does not represent who they are and how they feel.
+People can have trans identities with and without experiencing gender distress or gender dysphoria.

-When people feel differently to their assigned biological sex, people may make changes to their life or lifestyle to represent their authentic selves.
+When people feel differently to their assigned biological sex, they may make changes to their life or lifestyle to represent their authentic selves.
 They may start dressing differently or asked to be called another name.
 Some people begin taking hormone therapy.
-Most importantly, the steps taken, big or small, are up to the individual and taken when it feels right for them.
+If someone is questioning their gender identity it is important to support them.

 • Eddie Izzard